zkrising/Tachi/docs/docs/tachi-server/implementation-details/score-id.md

 to support BMS's `#RANDOM` instruction - where charts may have a dynamic amount of notes - but I've decided it wasn't worth it.
 Still, this is left in for futureproofing.

+!!! warning
+	An open issue exists to refactor how score IDs work.

+	It would make significantly more sense for every game to get its own scoreID algorithm, since not all games have the same significant properties.

+	This would also let us support things like SDVX6's EX Score.